github/codeql/docs/language/learn-ql/index.rst

 Reference topics
 ****************

-For a more comprehensive guide to QL see the following reference topics:
+For a more comprehensive guide, see the following reference topics:

 - `QL language handbook <https://help.semmle.com/QL/ql-handbook/index.html>`__—a description of important concepts in QL
 - `QL language specification <https://help.semmle.com/QL/QLLanguageSpecification.html>`__—a formal specification of the QL language.